legojesus/legojesus/README.md

 # GitHub Actions Chess Game

 This is an open chess game where ANYONE can play - using this README as the game board!
 It's your turn to play!
-Move a <!-- BEGIN TURN -->black<!-- END TURN --> piece.
+Move a <!-- BEGIN TURN -->black<!-- END TURN --> piece using the table below.

 <!-- BEGIN CHESS BOARD -->
 |   | A | B | C | D | E | F | G | H |   |